 This is the general pricing trend you can expect, but there may be exceptions.

-The efficiency and power output of solar panels is closely related, since a higher efficiency means more watts with the available sunshine.
-However, you also need to consider the dimensions of solar panels, since a larger product has more area to collect sunlight.
+The efficiency and power output of solar panels is closely related, since being more efficient means more watts with the available sunshine.
+In addition, you also need to consider the dimensions of solar panels, since a larger product has more area to collect sunlight.
 Assuming you compare solar panels of similar sizes, you can expect the following ranking when it comes to efficiency and wattage:

 - Polycrystalline: Medium efficiency, typically 15-17%

 - Thin film: Least efficient, typically below 15%

 Solar manufacturers are constantly investing in research, and all three types of solar panels have been improving over time thanks to new technology.
 There are now thin-film panels that can match the efficiency of mono and poly panels in laboratory conditions.
 Although, they are not widely available as commercial products yet.

 Additional Types of Solar Panels

 Monocrystalline, polycrystalline and thin-film solar panels are the most widely-available types of solar panels — for now.

 As solar technology advances rapidly, so do the different types of solar panels available to homeowners.
 New advances in solar technology have not only introduced new types of solar panels to the market but have introduced higher efficiency panel options as well.

 Here are some of the up-and-coming solar technologies we expect to see become more popular in the near future.